 In life, things are often not what they seem, no matter how black and white or obvious they appear.
 A known TV personality is in fact fond of saying that even a pancake has two sides, because frankly, we cannot know what the truth is based on allegations, suspicions, or guesses.
 This can be particularly difficult to remember when the situation at hand is high pressured, wrought with emotion, or includes pain.
+[PS.
+Read our newest article here: Am I Going to Lose my Job Over a DUI Arrest?]

 The media would have us believe, as do some very sad statistics, that domestic abuse is most often perpetrated against women by men.
 Despite the numbers and the very real stories many women and men share however, domestic abuse can only be defined as such in a court of law and not that of public opinion.
 No one can determine guilt outside a court and that is why you need to know your rights before you step into the courtroom or enter a plea.